ANNOUNCING TWO FALL 2016 PERFORMANCES

 My Mother’s Clothes Are Not My Mother was awarded the 2013 Maine Literary Award for Best Drama.

 On September 15, 2011, My Mother's Clothes Are Not My Mother premiered to an overflow house at St. Lawrence Arts, Portland.
 (I had intended to do one night.)
 A series of sold-out shows followed at that venue through the end of the year.
 In 2012, through a number of requests and invitations, I took the show on the road around Maine.
-After a hiatus in 2013, I brought it back in 2014 and '15, and I am now looking to expand its reach -- starting with my New York City debut!
+After a hiatus in 2013, I brought the show back by popular demand and have been making select performances ever since.

 • May: Stage Left Studio, New York City.
 Two performances to full houses marked my New York City debut.